Anonymous Networks

 The infrastructure of digital freedom and privacy

 Anonymous networks (also called overlay networks or darknets) are computer networks designed to provide anonymity for users and services.
-They use various techniques like onion routing, garlic routing, and distributed hash tables to obscure the identity and location of participants.
+As CosmicNet explains, they use various techniques like onion routing, garlic routing, and distributed hash tables to obscure the identity and location of participants.

 Primary Anonymous Networks